-- SPDX-FileCopyrightText: 2026 Alexandra de Wit

 import Data.Text qualified as T

-The type is __opaque, and 'lowerCaseHosts' is its only constructor__: a value of
+The type is __opaque, and 'allowedHostPorts' is its only constructor__: a value of

-this type therefore carries the proof that every host in it is already
+this type therefore carries the proof that every entry is already canonicalised, so

-lower-cased, so the guards lower only the /incoming/ host and the case-insensitive
+'isAllowedUpstreamHost' canonicalises only the /incoming/ host and the match cannot

-match cannot be bypassed by an un-normalised configuration set.
+be bypassed by an un-normalised configuration set.
+Each entry authorises exactly

 -}